 What These Toronto Homicide Statistics Reveal

-The 2025 data paints a cautiously optimistic picture for Toronto’s safety landscape.
+Data paints a cautiously optimistic picture for community safety in Toronto in 2026 and beyond.
 While fluctuations in Toronto homicide statistics are normal year to year, the trends below highlight meaningful progress toward a safer city:

-• Major decline in violent crime: Homicides in Toronto are projected to fall by nearly 50% compared to 2024, marking a strong improvement for this major Canadian city.
+• Major decline in violent crime: The number of murders in Toronto is projected to fall by more than 50% compared to 2024, marking a strong improvement for this major Canadian city.

-• Record-low homicide rate: With a projected 1.3 homicides per 100,000 residents, Toronto’s 2025 homicide rate is on track to roughly halve the rate from the previous year.
+• Record-low homicide rate: With a projected 1.2 homicides per 100,000 residents, Toronto’s 2025 homicide rate is on track to have the lowest murder rate in recent years.

-• Improved investigative outcomes: In recent years, the Toronto Police Service has seen the highest clearance rate in two decades, thanks to modern technology and strong community cooperation.
+• Improved investigative outcomes: Over the past few years, the Toronto Police Service has seen the highest clearance rate in two decades, thanks to modern technology and strong community cooperation.

 • Encouraging long-term trend: The overall decline across most major crime indicators signals a potentially sustained positive shift in Toronto crime statistics.